 I, therefore, conclude under a careful industrial observation study of Africa, for an SME to transition to a corporate entity against all odds yet uphold an international repute not losing its competitive edge, then the promoters must develop an exceptional interest in building a quality finance team to master the business operational cycle, which is prerequisite in designing appropriate working capital management policy to lead the firm to a sound financial footing.
 For instance, a quality capital policy guides the business to know whether to adopt the path of working capital investment policy at any particular moment or rely on a working capital financing policy for sustainable growth as argued by (Afza and Nazir, 2007).
 Both policy approach comes with its own benefit and investment opportunities.
 Yet it has its own consequential effect when the policy approach is poorly applied due to a lack of understanding of the business operational cycle.

-Emmanuel Tweneboah Senzu, is a professor of Economics & Investment, School of Social Science, Njala University.
+Emmanuel Tweneboah Senzu, is a professor of Economics & Investment, School of Social Sciences & Law, Njala University.
 A fellow to the technical research division of Sierra Leone Central Bank.
 President of Frederic Bastiat Institute, Africa. † email@example.com